Synchronizing Rhythms of Logic: Introduction

-Appreciating logical synchronization is impeded by the widespread tacit assumption of ``universal time,'' as if the production of time and space coordinates for scientific and other purposes were irrelevant to theoretical physics.\footnote{``An important task of the theoretical physicist lies in distinguishing between trivial and nontrivial discrepancies between theory and experiment'' \cite[p.\ 3]{feshbach}.} Setting aside this assumption allows attention to synchronization in digital communications, which is essential to time distribution, to computation, and indeed to all logical operations.
+The appreciation of logical synchronization is impeded by the widespread tacit assumption of ``universal time,'' as if the production of time and space coordinates for scientific and other purposes were irrelevant to theoretical physics.\footnote{``An important task of the theoretical physicist lies in distinguishing between trivial and nontrivial discrepancies between theory and experiment'' \cite[p.\ 3]{feshbach}.} Setting aside this assumption allows for the consideration of synchronization in digital communications, which is essential to time distribution, computation, and indeed, all logical operations.